skinnerjc/inspect_proxmox_sandbox/README.md

 PROXMOX_VERIFY_TLS=[1 = verify, 0 = do not verify]
 ```

-Your proxmox instance must allow additional storage types from the default.
+Your Proxmox instance must allow additional storage types in `local` from the default.
 You can run this on your Proxmox node to configure them:

 ```bash